pikvm/pikvm/docs/ezcoo.md

 1. Connect the USB-C cable from the Raspberry Pi OTG port to ezCoo switch USB 3 port on the front or USB 1 port on the back of the switch. **Note**: If this cable is connected to the keyboard port (USB 2) of the ezCoo switch, the mouse will not be present.

-2. Connect the HDMI out from the ezCoo switch to the Raspberry Pi CSI-2 to HMDI input.
-Other users have reported HMDI encoder USB dongles as working.
+2. Connect the HDMI out from the ezCoo switch to the Raspberry Pi CSI-2 to HDMI input.
+Other users have reported HDMI encoder USB dongles as working.

 3. Connect a USB-A to Micro USB cable from the Raspberry Pi to the management port on the side of the ezCoo switch.